ISISComputingGroup/ibex_developers_manual/Reflectometry-Testing.md

 > [Wiki](Home) > [Project overview](Project-Overview) > [Design documents](Design-Documents) > [Reflectometers](Reflectometers) > [Reflectometry Testing](Reflectometry-Testing)

+## SetUp Simulated Device

+There are some simulated device setups in the private share `...\Reflectometry\configs\<instrument>`.
+To use these:

+1. Copy galil directory to your configuration directory
+1. Created a configuration with the correct number of simulated motors
+    - some configs have components in that help with that
+1. Switch to config so that the motors are running
+1. Run the `setup_motors.bat` in a epics terminal on your machine
+1. Copy the `config.py` to your refl directory in your config directory
+1. Restart the refl ioc

+This should make the instrument act like a simulated version of the chosen instrument.

+If you want to swap between multiple configurations you can also create a package (includes `__init__.py`) for each instrument and then use the `config.py` in the base directory to swap between them.

 ## CRISP in Feb 2019.

 ### Setup